News & Stories FAQs

 In addition, the nature of microfinance means that donations to Opportunity are continually at work.
 The recycling of loans means that the one-off costs it takes Opportunity to support fundraising can be amortised over a number of years.
 There are no more costs, but your donation remains at work, increasing your impact.
 In addition – through leverage – your donation can attract local finance to be invest into our programs, further increasing your impact.

 Opportunity places an importance on being transparent in all aspects of its operations to ensure that supporters know they can trust us with their donations.
 In 2012, Opportunity was named the winner of the prestigious PwC Transparency Award 2011 (revenue $5m to $30m category) for the quality and transparency of our reporting.
-In 2013 and 2014, we were again a finalist in the awards.
+In 2012 and 2013, we were again a finalist in the awards.
+The PwC Transparency Awards ceased to exist post 2013.

-How much funding do you get from the government as opposed individuals and corporates?
+How much funding do you get from the government as opposed to individuals and corporates?

 Do you have microfinance programs in Australia?

-Opportunity focuses on international development – we support families living in poverty in developing countries.
+Opportunity focuses on international development – we support families living in poverty in South East Asia.
 Here, poverty levels are much more extreme than we experience in Australia, and it is here we believe we can have the greatest impact.

 Microfinance works differently in Australia – for example, loan amounts are much higher.
 David Bussau, Opportunity’s founder, is a founding director of Many Rivers Microfinance, an enterprise development initiative based in Australia.
 Many Rivers’ program is separate and different from Opportunity’s.
 It provides credit-based financial services to indigenous and other marginalised Australians to help them own and manage their own businesses.
-For further information on Many Rivers, visit www.manyrivers.org.au
+Learn more about Many Rivers here.

 I feel like I should be looking after my own backyard in Australia.
 Why should people support international development?